 Franconia is absolutely worth it if you know what you are looking for: small breweries, Kellerbier, Rauchbier, beer cellars, Brotzeit and a beer culture that was not invented for visitors.
 It is not a perfect comfort trip.
 It is a real beer region with rough edges, pauses, rest days and surprises.

 Bamberg, Forchheim and Nuremberg are the easiest entry points.
-The most interesting part often lies in between: in Fränkische Schweiz, in Aufseß, in the Kellerwald and in small brewery taverns that you should check before visiting.
+The most interesting part often lies in between: in Fränkische Schweiz, in Aufseß, in the Kellerwald, at local Kerwas and in small brewery taverns that you should check before visiting.

 If you want to keep planning after this article, these overview guides are the fastest next step.

-Routes, distances, return logistics and common planning mistakes at a glance.
+Routes, distances, return logistics and common planning mistakes clearly sorted.

 Open guide →Trip planningPlan a Franconia beer tripBamberg, Nuremberg, Franconian Switzerland and practical travel decisions.

-Open guide →FoundationUnderstand the breweriesStart with the regions, brewery types, density and sensible first stops.
+Open guide →FoundationUnderstand Franconian breweriesStart with the regions, brewery types, density and sensible first stops.

 Open guide →